Sasaki-Einstein Geometry, GK Geometry and the AdS/CFT correspondence: Sasaki-Einstein geometry

 \subsection{Dual field theories}

-Before the discovery of $a$-maximization in 2003 \cite{Intriligator:2003jj}, there were two main tools for identifying $d=4$ SCFTs dual to $AdS_5\times SE_{5}$ solutions of type IIB supergravity.
-First, matching the global symmetries of the SCFT with the isometries of the $SE_5$ and, second, demanding that the (mesonic) vacuum moduli space of the SCFT should contain a branch that is precisely the CY cone over the $SE_5$, when viewed as a singular algebraic variety.
+Before the discovery of $a$-maximization in 2003 \cite{Intriligator:2003jj}, there were two main tools for identifying the $d=4$ SCFTs dual to $AdS_5\times SE_{5}$ solutions of type IIB supergravity.
+First, matching the global symmetries\footnote{For reasons of space, we focus on flavour symmetries and don't discuss baryonic symmetries and baryonic operators associated with wrapped branes.} of the SCFT with the isometries of the $SE_5$ and, second, demanding that the (mesonic) vacuum moduli space of the SCFT should contain a branch that is precisely the CY cone over the $SE_5$, when viewed as a singular algebraic variety.
 The first examples that were identified consisted of ${\cal N}=1$ quiver gauge theories obtained as ``orbifold projections'' of ${\cal N}=4$ SYM, with the SE dual given by $S^5/\Gamma$, where $\Gamma$ is a discrete subgroup of $SU(3)$ \cite{Douglas:1996sw}.

-Such quiver gauge theories play a central role more generally in the SE context.
+Quiver gauge theories play a central role for SE more generally.
 They have a product gauge group $\Pi_i G_i$ with, in most cases, $G_i =SU(N_i)$ (or $U(N_i)$).
-In addition they have matter content that consists of chiral fields transforming in bi-fundamental representations of pairs of gauge groups.
+In addition they have matter content consisting of chiral fields transforming in bi-fundamental representations of pairs of gauge groups.
 This data can be represented by oriented graphs, where the nodes correspond to vector multiplets transforming in the adjoint representation of $G_i$ and the oriented lines connecting the nodes are the bi-fundamentals.